-The better the contact of the sensor with the skin, the better signal it will receive.
-Poor signal quality means more reliance on the sleep tracker’s software algorithm, and often results in a less reliable heart rate measurement and sleep tracking.
+The better the contact the sensor has with the skin, the better signal it will receive.
+Poor signal quality means more reliance on the sleep tracker’s algorithm, which often results in a less reliable heart rate measurement and sleep tracking.

 The strap around your wrist should be tight enough to prevent both the sensor from moving and ambient light from reaching the sensor.
 However, it shouldn’t be so tight that the pressure limits blood flow in your skin.

 As a general rule, it should be difficult to get your pinky finger between the strap and your wrist.